Assessment and Reporting

 - responding rapidly and diligently to the report;

 - reassuring the student;

 - protecting the child’s confidentiality as much as possible;

 What should I do if I require more information?

-The College’s complete Child Protection Policy is available at the school administration.
+The College’s complete Child Protection Policy is available for download by clicking here or by request at the school administration.
 Parents and students may have access to this policy at any time.
 You may also make an appointment to discuss the policy with the Principal if you wish to clarify any matters.